radityamdh/radityamdh/README.md

 - 👋 Hi, I’m @radityamdh
 - 👀 I’m interested in software engineer and editor
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and HTML.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with some developers.
 - 📫 I'm reach this passion with make some exercise and never forget it.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: he is the first Indonesian person in spacehey.